Interestingly, there now appear to be two Tolkien biopic movies in the works.

 Looking west up New St., probably 1930s.
 The Midland Hotel (now Waterstones bookshop) on the left with the green iron canopy.
 Opposite, Austin Reed is where “Cornish’s” bookshop was.
 Follow the sight-line of the Austin Reed sign along the shopfronts a little, to glimpse the oblong street-sign plaque indicating Needless Alley.
 Postcard newly colorised.

 If you’re especially interested in Tolkien’s early religious observance and you have another 90 minutes to spare, then the above walking route can be extended from the CoE Cathedral via Colmore Row and Weaman St. to reach the Catholic Cathedral.
 I don’t know of any hard evidence that he often frequented the Catholic Cathedral, but it was the church of the fathers at the Oratory.
 As such it seems impossible to imagine he never, over nearly a decade, accompanied the fathers there to take part in major events such as Easter and Christmas.
+I have found one mention that he “served Mass daily” as a boy in Birmingham, but that was perhaps at the Oratory.

 Apparently the less grand church of Saint Anne in Digbeth, to the south of the city centre was his initial church from 1900 — the Chronology has: “St Anne’s Church, which Tolkien, his mother, and his brother attended for a while”.
-It was on the walking the four-mile route home to Moseley from the city centre (in 1900 he couldn’t afford a tram fare, though he later bicycled everywhere), and then appears to have served a mostly Birmingham-Irish population.
+It was on the four-mile walking route home to Moseley from the city centre (in 1900 he couldn’t afford a tram fare, though he later bicycled everywhere), and then appears to have served a mostly Birmingham-Irish population.
 But today Saint Anne’s exterior and unsavoury neighbourhood have little to recommend them, and it’s a long and tedious walk from the city centre.
 It may be worth visiting by taxi if you can arrange an interior viewing, however.
 About a year or so later the family moved to Kings Heath and started to frequent the nearby and very humble Roman Catholic church of St. Dunstan, “then a building of wood and corrugated iron on the corner of Westfield Road and Station Road” (Reader’s Guide).

 Then there was another house move and it seems the Oratory became their church for several years circa 1902-04.
 The Oratory appears to have remained his church, on and off, while he was living at various lodgings nearby during 1905-1911.
 Today seeing the Birmingham Oratory on foot involves a trek up the hideous Broad Street and from the city centre, and then way out beyond Five Ways on the Hagley Road.
 As such it’s not walk-able from the city centre, unless you can stand having heavy dual-carriageway traffic in your ears and lungs all the way.
 Nor is it reachable on foot along the canal towpaths, even if these were safe to walk once you get outside the city centre.
 However, if you’re there, note that he lived almost within sight of the Oratory at 4 Highfield Road, Edgbaston, from 1909-11 — at which location Google Street View shows this evocatively tree-ish ruin and gate today…